-An on-demand service platform lets consumers find, book, and review professional services without stepping a foot outside.
-For example, companies like UrbanClap, Fiverr and Upwork have helped bridging the gap between service providers and consumers by a great measure.
+An on demand service platform lets consumers find, book, and review professional services without stepping a foot outside.
+For example, companies like UrbanClap, Fiverr and Upwork have helped to bridge the gap between service providers and consumers by a great measure.

 Read the blog: On demand economy survey to understand the market potential

 Just like a logistics business, an on-demand delivery has redesigned traditional delivery means.
 An on-demand delivery model utilises time and resources at hand optimally to ensure orders reach their destination in record time.

 An ideal example is Postmates.
 The on-demand goods delivery solution dominates the American market.
 Postmates lets customers get anything they need to be delivered to their doorstep with a minimal fee.
 Aiming to solve a real barrier in the delivery segment, the company has garnered multiple rounds of funding from investors and has become a daily name in the market.

 If you did not own a vehicle, then missing appointments or flights was a usual affair.
 It was not uncommon to see waving hands and anxious faces on the roadside hoping for a taxi to give them a ride.

 On demand transportation services like Uber and Lyft have changed the way we move, for good.
 Such taxi solutions have transformed the way we move; cabs and taxis are now just a stone’s throw away from you.

 Cab-on-demand services connect riders with travel aggregators in seamless, easy-to-use interfaces where they can just simply put their pick-up and drop-off location to get a cab in about 5 minutes.